-It’s not just tooth decay, as sugar messes you up in all sorts of obscure ways, such as inhibiting Brain Derived Neurotrophic Factor, a critical substance for the formation of new neurons and preventing Alzheimer’s disease.
+It’s not just tooth decay, as sugar messes you up in all sorts of obscure ways, such as inhibiting Brain Derived Neurotrophic Factor, a critical substance for the formation of new neurons.
+Sugar directly activates a “fat switch” that causes your metabolism to pack on pounds instead of burning them.

 What you need for acne

-ONE – a healthy fructose to glucose ratio.
-They’re the two main sugars in nature, as all plant-derived foods contain fructose and glucose in varying ratios.
-Both trigger inflammation when eaten in excess, but fructose has the double danger of overloading the liver, turning to fat, and impairing the liver’s functioning.
+While both trigger inflammation when eaten in excess, fructose has the double danger of overloading the liver, turning to fat, and impairing the liver’s functioning.

 The result is insulin resistance, and higher insulin in your bloodstream.

-Therefore, less fructose is always preferable for a sweetener.
 A fructose to glucose ratio higher than 60:40 is always a fast approaching acne minefield.

-TWO – a lower glycaemic index.
-The post meal (post-prandial) blood sugar spike is less important for acne than you might have read, as the real key is long term blood sugar (and insulin).
-But that said, a sweetener that rapidly digests into floods of glucose will still give you oilier skin for several hours, while increasing bloodstream free radicals called AGEs.
-Rapid digestion also increases the inflammatory response.
+But that said, a sweetener that rapidly digests into floods of glucose will still give you oilier skin for several hours, while increasing inflammatory free radicals called AGEs.
 The lower the GI, the better a sweetener for acne.

 THREE – free from other contaminants.
 An unskippable feature.
 You don’t want your sweetener to be laced with pesticides, herbicides, flow agents, moisture absorbers, or chemical solvents used in the industrial extraction.
+The ideal acne sweetener will have bonus natural compounds such as antioxidants and trace nutrients.

 Onto the sweeteners: